radareorg/radare2-book/basic_commands/print_modes.md

 ### Selecting Target Architecture

-The architecture flavor for disassembler is defined by the `asm.arch` eval variable.
+The architecture flavor for the disassembler is defined by the `asm.arch` eval variable.
 You can use `e asm.arch=??` to list all available architectures.

 ```
 [0x00005310]> e asm.arch=??